Take Home Health Tips For Winter

 For the human body to function properly, the temperature of our vital organs, ie the heart, brain, kidneys, liver and lungs, need to remain at approximately 37’C. When the temperature outside our body drops, our body has to work harder to keep its own core temperature in the healthy range.
 This starts with vaso-constriction, a natural response from the hypothalamus to keep the blood nearest to our inner organs, hence why our extremities get cold first.
 After this we may experience goosebumps, another natural response from the body to stay insulated by the air closest to our skin.

 Long periods of the body working to keep warm internally places stress on the organs and immune system leading to lack of focus, productivity, motivation and a drop in mood.

 In a nut shell, feeling cold can prevent us from feeling good!

 So here are some take home tips to combat this:

-- Take extra care with your food preparation making sure to consume lots of well cooked warming foods.
-Meals that are well cooked require less work to break down on the inside, so the bodies organs can focus on other areas of function needed to cope with the seasonal changes.
+- Take extra care with your food preparation making sure you consume lots of warm foods.
+It’s good to know that meals that are well cooked require less work to break down on the inside, so the bodies organs can focus on other areas of function needed to cope with the seasonal changes.